jchavanton/voip_patrol/README.md

   </actions>
 </config>
 ```

+### accept command parameters (partial list)
+Name|Type|Description
+early_media|bool|if present 183 with SDP and early media is used
+timer|string|control SIP session timers, possible values are : inactive, optional, required or always

+### call command parameters (partial list)
+Name|Type|Description
+early_media|bool|if present 183 with SDP and early media is used
+timer|string|control SIP session timers, possible values are : inactive, optional, required or always

 ### using env variable in scenario actions parameters
 Any value starting with `VP_ENV` will be replaced by the envrironment variable of the same name.